chapakorea/wordle/README.md

-Wordle is a word guessing game where you have 6 attempts to guess the word of the day, it is a 5 letter word that can be a noun , adjetive or verb, every time you guess a correct letter it will be marked as yellow if it is in the correct place too, it will be marked as green if the letter is not in the daily word if will be marked as white.
+Wordle is a word guessing game where you have 6 attempts to guess the word of the day, it is a 5 letter word that can be a noun , adjetive or verb, every time you guess a correct letter it will be marked as yellow, if it is in the correct place too, it will be marked as green, if the letter is not in the daily word if will be marked as white.

 Instructions: